scbonner/snapshot/README.md

 # snapshot
-This is a practice project.
-Not sure what I plan on designing
+This is a practice project surrounding Angular.

+This particular project concentrates on the frontend development section, such as HTML, CSS, Typescript and Angular